juspay/omnix/README.md

 1. [Setup `direnv`](https://zero-to-flakes.com/direnv)
 1. Clone this repo, `cd` to it, and run `direnv allow`.

 This will automatically activate the nix develop shell.
-Open VSCode and install recommended extensions, making sure direnv activates in VSCode as well.
+Open VSCode and install recommended extensions, ensuring that direnv activates in VSCode as well.

 > [!NOTE]
 > If you would like to **learn the tools & technology** involved in this project, follow along this README noting the places where the emoji 🎓 is used.